 The widths of the slots may vary from each other, so I custom cut each slat to fit a specific slot.
 Shaving small amounts off the width of the slat on the table saw allowed me to carefully and methodically fit each slat into its slot.
 It takes just a little trimming and a few test fits to mill away the right amount of wood to create a snug joint.
 I numbered each fitted slat with its slot to make the final assembly easier.

 The slats are attached to the ends with screws.
 After clamping one end of the slat in place.
 I used a drill bit with a countersink to bore the hole through the slats and into the end.
 After drilling two holes through the end of the slat, I cleaned away any shavings before apply glue to all of the mating surfaces and screwed the pieces together.

 Repeat the drilling, gluing and assembly with the rest of the slats.
 I used a framing square to ensure that the assembly was perfectly square.

 Finally, attach the front piece to the subassembly.
 Drill holes through each end into the edge of the front section.
 Three more screws, evenly spaced, attach the slat to the top edge of the front.

 Step 6: Plug the Holes

 While attaching the slats with glue and screws creates a sturdy assembly, the screw holes are rather unsightly.
-An easy solution uses a special cutter to to bore plugs from a matching piece of scrap wood.
+An easy solution uses a special plug cutter to to bore tiny dowels from a matching piece of scrap wood.
 After mounting the plug cutter into my drill press, I bored enough plugs to fill all of the screw holes.
 Use a small screwdriver to pop out the plugs.